SRON-Earth/Balsa/README.txt

 separate label file.
 The label files have the same structure as the data files, except that the number of 'features' is always one.
 Nonzero values are interpreted as 'true' or 'label 1', zero values as 'false' or 'label 0'.

+The Balsa library writes trained models in its own file format.
+These models are ingested by balsa_train.

+Users that use Balsa library directly from a C++ program have some degree of freedom in choosing their data structures.
+The various options are demonstrated in the example programs in this package.

 --------------------------------------------------------------------------------
  BUILDING